 Its black armor shimmered in the light of the white sun as it continued to stare the dragoness down.

 The blue dragoness didn't bother looking over; she recognized the voice as the voice of one of her servants.

 "Get over here and keep your eyes open," Najira ordered.
 "I need to blink."

-A smaller, red dragon- he was only about 30 feet tall, next to Najira's 60 or so, but that wasn't important right now -came out onto the balcony, and stared out at the thing on the streets below.
+A smaller, red dragon- he was only about 30 feet tall, next to Najira's 60 or so, but that wasn't so important at the moment -came out onto the balcony, and stared out at the thing on the streets below.

 "Don't blink yet," Najira instructed, as she herself blinked.
 "Alright, now you can."

 "I can't believe they're actually here again..." the servant moaned.

-"Well, we've at least got this one to stay still until the Angels are deployed."
+"Well, we've at least got this one to stay still until the Nephilim are deployed."